Measuring risk contagion in financial networks with CoVaR: Multivariate heavy tails

-\begin{remark} The structure assumed allows for a wide variety of distributional behavior. \begin{itemize} \item[(a)] The tails of Pareto, L\'evy, Student's $t$ and Fr\'ech\'et distributions satisfy $\ov F_j(t)\sim \theta t^{-\alpha}$ (cf. \citet{embrechts:kluppelberg:mikosch:1997, nair:wierman:zwart:2015}) thus, allowing a few popular heavy-tailed marginals to be chosen from. \item[(b)] A special case of this model is when the correlation matrix $\Sigma=I_d$ and all marginals $Z_1,\ldots,Z_d$ are identically Pareto distributed, thus covering the case with i.i.d. marginals as well. \item[(c)] If the Gaussian dependence is defined by an \emph{equicorrelation} matrix given by
+\begin{remark} The structure assumed allows for a wide variety of distributional behavior. \begin{itemize} \item[(a)] The tails of Pareto, L\'evy, Student's $t$ and Fr\'ech\'et distributions satisfy $\ov F_j(t)\sim \theta t^{-\alpha}$ (\cite{embrechts:kluppelberg:mikosch:1997, nair:wierman:zwart:2015}) thus, allowing a few popular heavy-tailed marginals to be chosen from. \item[(b)] A special case here is when the correlation matrix $\Sigma=I_d$ and all marginals $Z_1,\ldots,Z_d$ are identically Pareto distributed, thus covering the case with i.i.d. marginals as well. \item[(c)] If the Gaussian dependence is defined by an \emph{equicorrelation} matrix given by

 with $-\frac{1}{d-1}<\rho <1$ (making $\Sigma_\rho$ positive definite), we write $\bZ\in \PGC(\alpha, \theta, \Sigma_{\rho})$.
-This correlation matrix is quite useful and is naturally the only choice if $d=2$. \end{itemize} \end{remark} For the $\PGC$ model, although we have only assumed a Pareto-like tail for the marginal distributions, it turns out that along with the Gaussian dependence, this suffices for the random vectors to admit \emph{multivariate regular variation} on the various subcones $\E_d^{(i)} \subset \R_+^d$; this was derived in further generality in \citet{das:fasen:2023a}.
-We recall and reformulate some of the related results, and then provide exact tail asymptotics and some insights into the asymptotic independence behavior under this model.
+This correlation matrix is naturally the only choice if $d=2$. \item[(d)] If $\bZ \in \PGC(\alpha,\theta,\Sigma)$ then any sub-vector $\bZ_S $, $S\subseteq \mathbb{I}_d$, satisfies $\bZ_S \in \PGC(\alpha,\theta,\Sigma_S)$. \end{itemize} \end{remark} For the $\PGC$ model, although we have only assumed a Pareto-like tail for the marginal distributions, it turns out that along with the Gaussian dependence, this suffices for the random vectors to admit \emph{multivariate regular variation} on the various subcones $\E_d^{(i)} \subset \R_+^d$; this was derived in further generality in \cite{das:fasen:2024}.
+We recall and reformulate some of the related results.
+The following lemma is from \cite[Proposition 2.5 and Corollary 2.7]{hashorva:husler:2002} and we require that notation for the presentation of regular variation in P-GC models. \begin{lemma} Let $\Sigma\in \R^{d\times d}$ be a positive-definite correlation matrix.
+Then the quadratic programming problem